Loan Forgiveness Application Revised

 The new EZ Loan Forgiveness Application is designed to reduce the number of calculations and documents for certain borrowers.
 You may use the EZ Application if:

-• Your business experienced reductions in business activity due to COVID-19 health directives and did not reduce employees’ wages or salaries more than 25%.
+• You are self-employed and have no employees; or• Your business did not reduce wages more than 25% and did not reduce the number of employees or their hours; or• Your business experienced reductions in business activity due to COVID-19 health directives and did not reduce employees’ wages or salaries more than 25%.

 These modifications are designed to make the Paycheck Protection Program a more effective relief tool for small business like yours.
 All loans remain forgivable if conditions are met within the covered period.
 For specific questions about your PPP loan, contact your lender.
 My office is also a resource for you and if we can be of assistance to you, please call my office in Pottsville at (570) 871-6370.